-John Doherty was born in Donegal in 1851, but he and his brothers James and Joe headed across the Atlantic in the middle of the 19th century, to a town called Mora in what is now the state of New Mexico.
+John Doherty was born in Donegal in 1851, but he and his brothers James and Joe headed across the Atlantic in the middle of the 19th century to a town called Mora in what is now the state of New Mexico.
 They had a relative in the town named Thomas, who owned a large general store.
-The brothers were industrious workers, and found a good living for themselves out on the frontier – James being described as a “wealthy ranchero” in newspapers from the period.
+The brothers were industrious workers and found a good living out on the frontier – James being described as a “wealthy ranchero” in newspapers from the period.

 “All right, you can take the pot.
 But it’s a damned good thing for you that the Governor of Texas isn’t here!”

 It’s a good story, although it’s a bit unlikely for a couple of reasons.
 The first being that with his ranch and cattle on the line, I doubt Ike would have given in so easily, and the second being that John was, at the time, actually the Sheriff of Mora County, which means that he was not only an officer of the law but a politician as well.
 Neither of those would have made him want to draw a gun on the governor, although it could have explained his difficulties with his re-election the following year.